ics-scada/Reports/Modbus/Report (unfinished).md

 ```
 show options
 ```
-We have checked what parameters our exploit needs to run.
+We have checked which parameters our exploit needs to run.
 This exploit needs; `RHOST` = remote host ip address,
 `UID` = Unit id,
 paramateres.